GSA/digitalgov.gov/content/post/2013-04-30-producing-apis-through-data-gov.md

 date: 2013-04-30 1:07:53 -0400
 title: 'Producing APIs through Data.gov'
-summary: 'One way agencies can offer APIs for their data is to use the built&ndash;in functionality of&nbsp;Data.gov.
+summary: 'One way agencies can offer APIs for their data is to use the built—in functionality of&nbsp;Data.gov.
 The information that is hosted as interactive datasets have an API layer which agencies can make available through documentation in the developer&amp;#8217;s section of the agency&amp;#8217;s website.
 The guide below will help you do this.
 Process Upload a dataset'
 authors: [gray-brooks]
 categories:
   - API